CWood-sdf/spaceport.nvim/README.md

     },

     -- toggle or set file and directory icons.
-    --  For example, `{ File = "", Dir = "" }` can be used to prefix entries with icons depending on the type
+    --  For example, `{ file = "", dir = "" }` can be used to prefix entries with icons depending on the type
     --  This example will be used if set to true. icons = false